jgphpc/cosmoflow-benchmark/README_CSCS_DEV.md

 ### Benchmarks for Cosmoflow evaluation on Piz Daint

-Please clone this repository, set up the data directory (at `../data` relative to it) and build & move the Cosmoflow Docker image for Piz Daint as described in [README_CSCS_SUBMISSION.md](README_CSCS_SUBMISSION.md).
+To run Cosmoflow, please follow the instructions in [README_CSCS_SUBMISSION.                   md](README_CSCS_SUBMISSION.md), i.e. clone this repository, set up the data directory (at `../data/cosmoflow` relative to this repo) and build & move the Cosmoflow Docker image for Piz Daint.
 Results from every run will appear under `results/<study-id>` and log-files in `logs/`.

 ### Run an individual instance of Cosmoflow